 Have you ever heard someone say, before you buy essential oils, go research them?
-I know I say it ALL the time.
+I know I used to say it ALL the time.
+But what does it mean to research an essential oil?

 Does it mean finding out about the therapeutic actions?
 What supplier to use?
 Whether it is pure or not?
 While these can be helpful things to know, there are more things that will truly help you get to know the essential oil and connect to the plant in a more meaningful way that is more beneficial.